McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/5_Optics/3_Monochromators/README.md

 Introduce a radius of curvature of 20 m to the crystal.
 This is a simple way of modelling a heat-bump on the crystal.

 1. To measure the introduced extra divergence we shall of course need a measure of the divergence for a flat monochromator.
-Therefore insert a ```Divergence_monitor``` downstream of the monochromator.
+Therefore insert a `Divergence_monitor` downstream of the monochromator.
 Make sure it is large enough to measure the full beam.
-Set either ```nv=1``` or ```nh=1``` to target 1D horizontal and vertical divergence monitors respectively.
+Set either `nv=1` or `nh=1` to target 1D horizontal and vertical divergence monitors respectively.
 Run a simulation to get a baseline measure of the divergence.

-2. Replace the ```Bragg_crystal monochromator``` with a ```Bragg_crystal_bent``` instance.
+2. Replace the `Bragg_crystal monochromator` with a `Bragg_crystal_bent` instance.
 The model is built to accommodate curvature of the crystal hull as well as the underlying crystal planes.
 These do not necessarily have to be the same, but for simplicity we will in the following assume that they are.
 Insert sensible values for `y_b`, `z_c`, `lattice_y_b`, `lattice_z_c` for your monochromator, and verify that the divergence changes.
 3. Perform a rocking curve also of the bent monochromator, and check that the peak shape changes.

 4. Do a few simulations at various radii of curvature
 :bulb: Hint: it may be clever to define the radius as an input parameter that can be scanned.
 Now - let's try to plot the divergence profiles in the same plot.
 The data recorded by McXtrace monitors is stored as flat ascii files, where header lines are marked as comments beginning with a '#'.
-Using your regular plotting tool (be it matlab, gnuplot or similar), plot the divergence in the same figure:
+Using your regular plotting tool (be it matlab, gnuplot or similar), plot the divergence in the same figure.
 If you did a scan plotting could be something like (with gnuplot):
 ```gnuplot
 plot 'my_instrument_20191203_0123/0/divergence_monitor.dat' u 1:2 w lp